CEED/libCEED/doc/sphinx/source/gettingstarted.md

 ## Building

-The CEED library, `libceed`, is a C99 library with no external dependencies.
-The library has Fortran and Python interfaces; see `interface/ceed-fortran.c` and `interface/ceed-python/`.
+The CEED library, `libceed`, is a C99 library with no required dependencies, and with Fortran and Python interfaces.
 It can be built using

     make